 EFI AUTOMOTIVE is defined as the EFI AUTOMOTIVE group’s affiliated company(ies) with which the supplier is led to conclude a contract.

-In the record delivery isn’t returned by the end of one month following dispatch EFI AUTOMOTIVE group will consider that this document has been appoved and accepted.
+Without any written agreement from the supplier one month after disclosing this manual, EFI AUTOMOTIVE group will consider that this document has been approved and accepted.

 EFI AUTOMOTIVE requires that the supplier shall apply the following AUTOMOTIVE standards:

-* Production Suppliers (component supplied is part of Electricfil finished product) :
+Production Suppliers (component supplied is part of EFI AUTOMOTIVE’s finished product):

 IATF 16949 certified.